Bureau of Education and Testing

 All provider and course approvals issued by the Asbestos Licensing Unit will expire on May 31st of odd-numbered years.
 All providers who wish to continue offering basic and refresher training courses in Florida are asked to submit renewal applications for re-evaluation of the course(s).
 All courses not renewed by the expiration date will be placed in a null and void status.

-Application forms can be found by clicking on “Apply for a License” at the top of this page.
+Application forms can be found by clicking on “Apply For/Update Licenses” at the top of this page.

 Provider and Course Approval